fuchsia-br/fargo/README.md

 real device to copy build results and execute them.
 For Qemu there is a bit of [tricky set up](https://fuchsia.googlesource.com/magenta/+/master/docs/qemu.md#Enabling-Networking-under-QEMU-x86_64-only) to do.

-Finally, you need to be using nightly (as opposed to stable) and have the `x86_64-unknown-fuchsia` target installed.
-If you installed rust with [rustup](https://www.rustup.rs) you can install the target with:

-    rustup default nightly
-    rustup target add x86_64-unknown-fuchsia

-If you installed Rust some other way, you'll have to do some research about how to get the nightly build and `x86_64-unknown-fuchsia` support into your installation.

 ### Testing if Fargo is working

 Now to verify if fargo is working correctly, try starting a fuchsia machine and executing a test.